Emporia State Hornets baseball: Bob Fornelli era (2004–2018)

 After Embery resigned at the end of the 2003 season, Bob Fornelli, former Emporia State player under Embery, was named the head coach.
 Since 2004, Fornelli has taken the Hornets to the NCAA Tournament 12 times, has made 2 World Series appearances and a national runner-up finish in 2009.
 The Hornets finished the 2006 season by winning the MIAA Regular Season Championship and NCAA Central Region Championship, as well as advancing to the school's first NCAA World Series appearance.

 In 2009, the Hornets advanced to the school's first NCAA national championship game in Cary, North Carolina.
 In 2014 the Hornets won the MIAA Tournament, and earned another trip to the NCAA Tournament.

 On April 25, 2018, Fornelli became the winningest head baseball coach in Emporia State history with 558 wins.
 A week later on May 6, 2018, Fornelli captured his 900th win overall.

 On June 4, 2018, local radio station KVOE (AM) reported that Fornelli had accepted the head coaching job at in-state MIAA rival, Pittsburg State University, after 15 seasons at his alma mater.
 He was formally introduced the next day, June 5.

-Seth Wheeler (2019–present)
+Seth Wheeler (2019–2023)

 On June 15, 2018, Hornet pitcher coach Seth Wheeler was promoted to head coach.
 Wheeler had been an assistant coach for the Hornets since 2016.
+Wheeler was fired at the conclusion of the 2023 season.

+Brad Hill (2024–2025)

+On May 26, 2023, Brad Hill, former Emporia State baseball player, was announced as the next head baseball coach.
+He resigned after the 2025 season.